 Students should prepare for an intensive academic and clinical education, as well as political, social, logistical, and personal challenges.
-Coupled with the regular life events of expanding families, shifting family roles, partnership transitions and financial changes, at some point, midwifery students can find themselves questioning their decision and commitment to continue in midwifery education.
+Coupled with the regular life events of expanding families, shifting family roles, partnership transitions, and financial changes, midwifery students can, at some point, find themselves questioning their decision and commitment to continue in midwifery education.
 MCU encourages students to continually check in with themselves and their families to re-affirm their commitment to midwifery; it is not a commitment that can or should be taken lightly.

 MCU supports students through this process with intensive personal and academic advising as well as on-going peer-to-peer interaction.
 MCU strives to identify and counsel students through the barriers that they face in their journey to becoming a Certified Professional Midwife and works in conjunction with national professional organizations to address these barriers at all levels.

 One reason students choose MCU is the distance education model that is geared to the non-traditional student who does not wish to leave their community for midwifery education.
 The flexibility of our program(s) and the distance education platform has many advantages; however, there are known challenges to retention and completion rates that may not exist, to the same degree, in a brick and mortar or hybrid program.
 MCU follows best practices in higher education around retention and completion.

 Below is a list of some of the challenges we have identified and the strategies we have implemented to improve retention and completion rates.

 - Challenge: Cost of education can be prohibitive